jessamynsmith/Alexa/README.md

 title="Amazon Echo User Flow from Getting Started Guide" ><img src="https://cloud.githubusercontent.com/assets/300046/8625357/72960afc-26fb-11e5-8a3b-f1320a09df13.png"
 /></a>

+1) Connect Alexa to an Amazon account that has Prime membership because that is needed to play music.

+2) Alexa knows where you live from you Amazon.com account address.
+   Change the ZIP code in the Echo app.

+3) Connect Alexa to your Google Calendar and ToDo list.

-1) When a user asks Alexa a question or tells Alexa to do something, such as
+4) Ask Alexa a question or tells Alexa to do something, such as:

       "Alexa, how old are you?"

-2) Echo converts user speech to text and sends that text thru wi-fi then over the public internet to your own web service somewhere or as a "push event source" to
+   Echo converts user speech to text and sends that text thru wi-fi then over the public internet to a web service.

+   The web service returns a text response to Alexa software
+    which converts text to speech the user hears.

+      "I was released November 6, 2014"

+   Responses can also be displayed on the companion Amazon Echo mobile app
+    as a <a href="#CardResponse"> card</a>.

+   By default, content is accessed from Bing,  Wikipedia, and other sources.

+   But you can create your own web service somewhere or as a "push event source" to
    <a href="#Lambda">Amazon's Lamda web service</a>
    running in the Amazon Web Service (AWS) cloud infrastructure.

-   By default, content is accessed from Bing,  Wikipedia, and other sources.

-   You can connect Alexa to your Google Calendar and ToDo list.

-   Alexa knows where you live from you Amazon.com account address (you can change the ZIP code in the Echo app).

-3) The web service returns a text response to Alexa software which converts text to speech the user hears.

-      "I was released November 6, 2014"

-4) Responses can also be displayed on the companion Amazon Echo mobile app as a <a href="#CardResponse"> card</a>.
+   “Developing an Alexa Skill as a Web Service”       (https://developer.amazon.com/public/solutions/alexa/alexa-skillskit/docs/developing-an-alexa-skill-as-a-web-service)
+      notes that the web service must use HTTPS which requires an Amazon trusted certificate and validate the requests are coming from Amazon.

 QUESTION: Can Alexa "push" announcement of appointments in my Google calendar?